Dealing with your Complaints

 What further options are there?

-We are a member of the Financial Ombudsman Service (FOS).
+We are a member of the Australian Financial Complaints Authority (AFCA).
 It provides an external and impartial procedure for resolving disputes between Credit Unions and their members.
-FOS is free of charge to members.
+AFCA is free of charge to members.

-If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with FOS.
-With your written consent, we will then refer the matter, and copies of all documents and correspondence regarding the complaint, to FOS.
-If we fail to do this, or if we fail to resolve your complaint within 45 days, you may refer the matter to FOS yourself.
-You can contact FOS on 1800 367 287 or at www.fos.org.au
+If you are not satisfied with the final outcome of your complaint, you may tell us to pursue the matter further with AFCA.
+With your written consent, we will then refer the matter, and copies of all documents and correspondence regarding the complaint, to AFCA.
+If we fail to do this, or if we fail to resolve your complaint within 45 days, you may refer the matter to AFCA yourself.
+You can contact AFCA on 1800 931 678 or at www.afca.org.au

 You are not obliged to pursue a dispute with us using our internal dispute resolution procedure.
 If you do, you may commence legal proceedings against us before, during, or after this process.

 Our participation in the internal dispute resolution procedure is not a waiver of any rights we have under the law, or under any contract between the Credit Union and yourself.
 An example of such a contract may be a loan contract, a mortgage, a guarantee, or the terms and conditions of a visa card.

 This website information itself is not a contract between the credit union and yourself, and it is not enforceable against us.